darshilgit/aws-csa-2017/README.md

       - Config - Monitors config of AWS env.
 Has snapshots, we can go fwd or backward.

       - OpsWorks - automate deployments using Chef.
 Important for sysops exam

+      - Service Catalog - Manage a catalog of IT services that are approved for use on AWS.
+Can be VM image, S/W, DB, Multi-Tier arch.

+      - Systems Manager - Interface for managing AWS resources typically for EC2.
+Grouping of resources by application or department.

       - Config manager - monitors environments and **provides alerts for events**.
 E.g. someone creates a security group which is against policy

       - Trusted Advisor - automated tips for cost & performance optimization, security tips, architecture and design

+      - Managed Services - To not worry about EC2 services and auto - scaling.

+  - Media Services

+      - Media Convert - File based video transcoding.

+      - Media Live - Live video processing.

+      - Media Package - Prepares and protects for delivery on internet.

+      - Media Store - Optimal storage for media.
+      - Media Tailor - Targeted Advertising into video streams without sacrifising broadcast quality.

   - Application Services